EduardoG-Analytics/Financial-Analytics-Portfolio/projects/fintech/README.md

 ## Overview

-This project presents an end-to-end Business Intelligence and Financial Analytics solution developed as part of a technical business case for a lending company.
+This project presents an end-to-end Business Intelligence and Financial Analytics solution developed for a FinTech lending scenario.

 The platform consolidates operational and financial information to support lending decisions, portfolio monitoring, borrowing capacity analysis and executive reporting through an interactive web application.